agrbin/snapscale-article/README.md

 ## Introduction

 I started drilling on SnapScale in mid-2018 with a goal of **creating a weigh-in habit** for a friend of mine.
-The idea is to convert an old school scale into a smart one **using phone's camera**.
-User scans the weight measurement with a phone camera and the app recognizes the value, logs it, and optionally exports to user's FitBit profile.
+I converted their old school scale into a smart one **using phone's camera**.
+The user scans the weight measurement with a phone and the app recognizes the value, logs it, and optionally exports to FitBit profile.

 Feel free to try it out - no log-in or account creation is required - [SnapScale - build a weight-in habit](https://snapscale.life).

-This report gives a timeline of an end to end project heavly relying on ML.
+This report gives a timeline of a complete product heavly relying on ML tools.

 ### The goal of this report